itsdfish/SequentialSamplingModels.jl/docs/src/mdft.md

 Random.seed!(8741)
 ```
 ## Create Model Object
-In the code below, we will define parameters for the LBA and create a model object to store the parameter values.
+In the code below, we will define parameters for the MDFT and create a model object to store the parameter values.

 ### Drift Rate Scalar
 In MDFT, the drift rate is determined by the contrast between alternatives along the attended attribute.
 These evaluations are scaled by the parameter $\gamma$: